Should You Get It?

 The user two BioniX-P120 fans in push/pull configuration result in increased (and focused) airflow ensuring that more cold air is transported into the heatsink for cooling and the heat from the CPU is dissipated even faster from the heat sink.

-The above picture shows both fans connected or daisy-chained together and connected using a single connector on a 4-pin PWM header.
-This is further augmented by PWM PST synchronous sharing.
-The fans support extended PWM range and feature auto stop function which is dependent upon motherboard PWM controller and UEFI/BIOS provision.
+In the image, both fans are daisy-chained and connected with a single 4-pin PWM header.
+This setup is enhanced by PWM PST synchronous sharing.
+The fans, supporting an extended PWM range, come with an auto-stop function depending on the motherboard’s PWM controller and UEFI/BIOS settings.

 Since the cooler is tested on the Intel LGA2011(v3) socket, here are the steps needed for the installation on this socket.